 While both the Model Y Long Range and the Model Y Performance started shipping in March of 2020, they are very much not the same.
 These two trims are distinct, and not just in name only.

-Long Range Vs Performance: What are the Similarities
+Model Y Long Range vs. Performance: What Are the Similarities?

 While both are distinct brands, that’s not to say the two don’t share some similarities, however.
 For instance, both trounce the range of the standard range Model Y. Additionally, both come with the same display, the same amount of storage space, and the same seats and color schemes on the interior.